 This bill mandates that the state of New Hampshire must obtain approval from municipal legislative bodies before transferring state-owned class I or II highways.
-Specifically, it introduces new legal language stating that the state cannot dispose of class I or class II highway property if the highway is still in use for public motor vehicle travel and if the selectmen of the relevant town object to the discontinuance, reclassification, or reversion of the highway as per RSA 230:57.
-This requirement is added to existing provisions regarding the disposal of state-owned real property, ensuring local governance has a say in the management of these highways.
+Specifically, it introduces new provisions that prevent the state from disposing of class I or class II highway property if the highway is still in public use for motor vehicle travel and if the selectmen of the town where the highway is located object to its discontinuance, reclassification, or reversion.
+This requirement is added to existing laws regarding the disposal of state-owned real property, ensuring that local governance has a say in the management of these highways.

 Statutes affected: Introduced: 4:39-c, 4:39-f, 4:40, 230:57